ajs17/memills/content/people/mills-edward-hallock-1819-family/features/staten-island.md

 </figcaption>
 </figure>

 Charles M. Pine was also one of the incorporators of The  Staten Island Savings Bank, which was organized on December  21, 1866, at Stapleton.
-His son Charles Theodore Pin was a trustee of Richmond County Savings Bank.
+His son Charles Theodore Pine was a trustee of Richmond County Savings Bank.

 <figure class="quote-only">
 <blockquote>